keagster1/Organized-TODO/README.md

       search, the utliity will automatically generate the result and display it in VS Code.
 The interface is not ideal but it is functional.
       Make changes, save, and then run the utility with -c and it will merge your changes to the master.
-  - Merge Multiple JSON Files (Testing):

-    Any JSON file that follows the proper format (see JSON format section below) that is placed in the merge folder will be merged into the master json file.
-You can place any number of files in the merge directory. run the utility with -c to merge.
-Note: the merge directory gets deleted during the clean up process so don't put files here unless you are 100% ready to merge.

 ## JSON Format